NeuraLegion/sectester-js/packages/repeater/README.md

 ### Implementation details

-Under the hood `Repeater` connects to the Bright engine using web socket protocol, then listens for incoming commands from the engine.
+Under the hood, `Repeater` connects to the Bright engine using the WebSocket protocol and then listens for incoming commands from the engine.
-Which in turn get executed with the `RequestRunner` to proceed with the request coming from the engine:
+These commands are executed by the `RequestRunner` to process the requests coming from the engine:

 ```ts
 export interface RequestRunner {